Explore Spain as a global citizen while earning university credits through year, semester or short-term programs.

 Founded in 2000, UCJC is part of SEK Education Group, whose proven track record in teaching excellence spans over 125 years.
 As a young university, UCJC is forward-looking and uniquely placed to bridge the gap between traditional and modern times, through a liberal arts and applied sciences approach to higher education.

-The university boasts three different schools: Education and Health, Communications and Humanities and Technology and Science, which offer a range of Spanish and European official undergraduate and graduate programs.
+The university boasts four different schools: Education, Health, Communications and Humanities and Technology and Science, which offer a range of Spanish and European official undergraduate and graduate programs.

 UCJC works with selected partner universities to offer their students the opportunity of exploring Spain and discovering their inner global citizen while earning university credits through year, semester and short-term programs.